HatimChergui/mfoxh/README.md

 I. To recompile the source files for win64

 1. Install GNU GSL library in a GSL_DIRECTORY of your choice (Directories with spaced names are not allowed in your full path.
-We recommend the installation of GSL in the mingw64 folder containing /include and /lib)
+We recommend the installation of GSL in the mingw64 folder containing /include and /lib.
+In the below figure GSL_DIRECTORY = C:/mingw64/mingw64)

 ![Screenshot](INCLUDE.png)